How to Avoid Strained Sibling Relationships When a Parent Has Alzheimer’s

 Rather than having everyone involved in every step of the care process, consider the “divide and conquer” approach.

-Talk over each family member’s skills, strengths, and life situation.
-A sibling who lives far away or who is a single parent shouldn’t be expected to make exactly the same kind of contributions as one who lives next door to the parent, for example.
-One sibling may be most suited to discussing your parent’s condition with medical personnel because he works in medicine or has had other firsthand experience with a medical crisis.
+Talk over each family member's skills, strengths, and life situation.
+A sibling who lives far away or who is a single parent shouldn't be expected to make the same kind of contributions as one who lives next door to the parent, for example.
+One sibling may be best suited to discussing your parents' condition with medical personnel because they work in medicine or have had firsthand experience with a medical crisis.
 Another may be more comfortable providing hands-on care, researching housing options, or working through financial and insurance matters.

-Some families worry about placing a disproportionate burden on one sibling.
-That can happen to some extent; the person doing hands-on primary care has the toughest task.
-If one sibling feels resentful of doing more than the others, or feels guilty that she’s doing less, there are ways to even things out.
+Some families worry about placing a disproportionate burden on one of their siblings.
+That can happen to some extent; the person doing hands-on primary care has the most challenging task.
+If one sibling feels resentful of doing more than the others, or feels guilty that she's doing less, there are ways to even things out.
 These might include financial contributions, providing relief care, or rotating schedules for care.

 Advertisement